harshdeep1230/Assignment_2/README.md

 ### Error handling

 The clean, field-level `400` response is returned in both cases, since validation is done in Python.
 After that they split ways.
-Version A attaches `RetryOptions` to any `call_activity`, and errors appear as regular Python exceptions with full traceback in Application Insights (and an explicit orchestration status check at the `manager_decision` endpoint returns 404/409 for the incorrect instance ID as well as double-decisions).
-Version B has no explicit exception handling and the post validation error handling is now using the default values in the queue, as specified by its `maxDeliveryCount` (5), with less detail in the error message than a Python traceback, unless it explicitly includes `runAfter: Failed` scopes in the designer - which is extra work for Version A that comes with the `try`/`except`.
+Version A attaches `RetryOptions` to any `call_activity`, and errors appear as regular Python exceptions with full traceback in Application Insights.
+Version B has no explicit exception handling and the post validation error handling is now using the default values in the queue, as specified by its `maxDeliveryCount` (5), with less detail in the error message than a Python traceback, unless it explicitly includes `runAfter: Failed` scopes in the designer - which is extra work for Version A that comes with the `try`/`except`

 ### Human interaction pattern

 This is the most direct point for point comparison.
 Version A: use a context.task_any([context.wait_for_external_event("ManagerDecision"), context.create_timer(deadline)]), have explicit, visible, unit-testable branch logic, and then an explicit .cancel() on the losing task.
 Version B: `Send_approval_email_and_wait_for_a_response`, a built-in connector action with an identical shape.
-Version A gives you more control for more code (any option channel can be substituted for with an external event as it's simply an external event); Version B gives you more speed (the pattern is free but is specific to the webhook and the SelectedOption/TimedOut semantics in Office 365 Outlook's web service, and testing requires a live mailbox).
+Version A gives you more control for more code (any option channel can be substituted for with an external event as it's simply an external event); Version B gives you more speed (the pattern is free but is specific to the webhook and the SelectedOptionn in Office 365 Outlook's web service, and testing requires a live mailbox).

 ### Observability

-Version A has an instance history via free facilities: `client.get_status()`/the `statusQueryGetUri` plus `context.set_custom_status()` (here used to provide strings like `"Awaiting manager decision..."`) and you have a single authoritative "where is expense X right now" answer, without any extra infrastructure involved.
+Version A has an instance history via free facilities: `client.get_status()`/the `statusQueryGetUri` plus `context.set_custom_status()`  and you have a single authoritative "where is expense X right now" answer, without any extra infrastructure involved.
 Version B's Log History of the Logic App is good for looking at a single run, but no equivalent single API, you have to go through the Function's Log, the Logic App run and Service Bus Explorer's queue/topic state by hand to trace one expense end-to-end.
-The intent of this project isn't to add a persisted status store for Version B (e.g. a Table Storage entity that is updated per stage) so much as to reveal it.
+The intent of this project isn't to add a persisted status store for Version B  so much as to reveal it.

 ### Cost analysis (illustrative, Canada Central, Consumption tiers)